Easy Triangle Quilting Patterns

 Easy Cutting Tool For Triangular Quilt Patches

 A rotary cutting tool like a pizza cutter is the best way to cut hundreds of identical shapes precisely so that the edges match up perfectly.
-The Fiskars rotary cutting set lets you cut multiple layers of fabric at once without the fabric slipping, so you'll always end up with a perfect stack of identical patches to make your picture-perfect quilt.
+For example, the lets you cut multiple layers of fabric at once without the fabric slipping, so you'll always end up with a perfect stack of identical patches to make your picture-perfect quilt.
 The board has grid lines and a 45° angle line to help you cut half-square triangles accurately.
+Fiskars rotary cutting set

 Some Galleries of Half-Square Triangle Quilt Patterns